^

 • prostate adenoma;

-• nephroptosis, dystopia and kidney hyperplasia;
+• nephroptosis, dystopia and hypermobility of the kidneys;

 • malformations of the kidneys and urinary tract (doubling, etc.);